 Steps to Employment Termination

-- If you believe that the employee is unwilling or unable to improve his performance, you will want to start a progressive disciplinary action.
+If you believe that the employee is unwilling or unable to improve their performance, you will want to start a progressive disciplinary action.
 Again, documentation is critical so you have a record of the steps you took in the process.
 Use this Progressive Discipline Warning Form to document each step.

-- Following the steps in progressive discipline should be consistent for each employee you fire, once you decide to start on this path (which you don't need to do) unless an event out-of-the-ordinary occurs.
+Following the steps in the progressive discipline should be consistent for each employee you fire, once you decide to start on this path (which you don't need to do) unless an event out-of-the-ordinary occurs.
 You may also provide the employee with any number of options, starting with the performance improvement plan step.

 Hold the Employment Termination Meeting

 Eventually, you will want to schedule and hold the employment termination meeting.
 You do not want to give an employee more than a few minute's notice before the meeting.
 You will cause the employee unnecessary worry and upset.
 In most cases, however, this moment is expected by the employee if they are honest with themselves.